Flexible Office Spaces in Tampines, Singapore

 Though Tampines is a residential town, it is also considered the “CBD (central business district) of the East” given the many financial institutions and office buildings in the area.

 In recent years, large businesses and multi-national corporations set up offices in Tampines Central.
 Government bodies like CPF (Central Provident Fund) and BHD (Board and Housing Development) also moved to the area.
 Together, these make it attractive for many businesses to set up shop and offices in Tampines.
 Some areas in Tampines where one can find flexible office spaces include Tampines Plaza, Tampines Grande, and 300 Tampines Avenue 5.

 Tampines Plaza is an 8-storey building open for office rental and sale.
 Tampines Grande is another 8-storey office building with 33,600 sqm of commercial and office space .
 Meanwhile, 300 Tampines Avenue 5 is a 9-storey building with plenty of flexible office spaces.
 One of them is osDORO’s private office where you can have your own deskspace.
 The office is fully furnished and the spaces come with flexible rental terms.
 It’s also convenient, being 4 minutes away from Tampines (DT32/EW2) station and 6 minutes from Tampines Mall shopping centre.
 This is a great option for individual professionals or teams of 2 to 9 who would like to convenience and flexibility of working in Tampines.

-Do you need help looking for a flexible office space?
+Do you need help looking for a flexible office space in Tampines?
+Contact us today to help you secure the perfect home for your business.
+Let us know your requirements, and we’ll show you the best deals!
 We’ll help you pick the perfect space from hundreds of private offices, serviced offices, and co-working spaces in Singapore.
-Contact osDORO to help you secure the perfect home for your business.

 More about Tampines, Singapore